-Other mileage programs like British Airways, Cathay Pacific, and Emirates have their place, too.
+Other mileage programs like British Airways, Cathay Pacific, Virgin Red (the new loyalty program that includes Virgin Atlantic), and Emirates have their place, too.
 Many of the other options – especially the hotel programs Wyndham and Accor – are fairly weak and generally not worth considering except in niche situations.

 Luckily, Capital One has made transferring miles easy to navigate.

 Start by logging into your Capital One account either on a computer or on the mobile app.
 On your home page, you'll see the number of miles you've earned listed, with an option to redeem.

 Once you've clicked redeem, you'll see a host of options for using your miles.
 You can book a flight, hotel, or rental car directly through the new and improved Capital One travel portal.
 You can cover travel purchases with your miles.
 Or, you can transfer your miles to one of their airline or hotel partners.